DominikBernhardt/Homepage/teaching.md

 ## Supervision of Bachelor theses
 * **Winter semester 2018/2019**
-  *A new algorithm to compute arbitrary reduced table of marks of permutation groups*, with Prof. Dr. Alice Niemeyer
+  *A new algorithm to compute arbitrary reduced table of marks of permutation groups*
+  with Prof. Dr. Alice Niemeyer
 * **Summer semester 2018**
-  *Finding normal subgroups of small index of a finitely presented group*, with Prof. Dr. Alice Niemeyer
+  *Finding normal subgroups of small index of a finitely presented group*
+  with Prof. Dr. Alice Niemeyer